grigorovich-sergey/WISER_Challenge_2026/README.md

 All three versions use the same RNA sequences, candidate stems, stem rewards, quantum workflow, repair logic, and ViennaRNA evaluation.
 The main difference is **where** structural conflicts are resolved.
 This design allows the project to compare quantum resource requirements, raw structural validity, dependence on classical repair, and agreement with the ViennaRNA.

 This project is not expected to purpose a better or universal replacement for classical RNA-folding software.
-It explores *whether stricter quantum constraint encoding provides enough practical benefit to justify its additional circuit cost, or whether a simpler hybrid strategy offers a better balance for current quantum hardware*.
+It explores **whether stricter quantum constraint encoding provides enough practical benefit to justify its additional circuit cost, or whether a simpler hybrid strategy offers a better balance for current quantum hardware**.

 ### 2. Data, simulations and hardware

 The project relies on synthetic segments of RNA sequences, produced by concatenating real sequences from the BEACON dataset (*Ren, Yuchen, et al., 2024*) noncoding-RNA task and dividing them into target lengths.
 This approach preserves some balance between biological reality and the need for short, fixed-lenght sequences for testing and scaling comparisons.

-Сompleted 1,170 successful variant–sequence runs: **630 Aer simulator** runs and **540 IBM hardware** runs.
+Сompleted 1,170 successful variant–sequence runs: **630 Aer simulator** runs and **540 IBM hardware** runs:
-- The simulator experiment covered 30 sequences at each of 7 lengths `10, 12, 14, 16, 18, 19, 20` nucleotides, with all three variants.
+- The simulator experiment covered **30 sequences** at each of 7 lengths `10, 12, 14, 16, 18, 19, 20` nucleotides, with all three variants.
-- The hardware experiment covered 15 sequences at each of 12 lengths `10, 15, 20, 25, 30, 35, 37, 40, 41, 42, 43, 44` nucleotides, with all three variants.
+- The hardware experiment covered **15 sequences** at each of 12 lengths `10, 15, 20, 25, 30, 35, 37, 40, 41, 42, 43, 44` nucleotides, with all three variants.

 Simulation and optimization were performed on Google Colab virtual machine (Intel Xeon CPU ~2.20 GHz).
 Simulation runs took **~14 minutes real-time** execution.

-Hardware runs were executed circuits with up to 143 logical qubits on the 156-qubit `ibm_quebec` backend.
+Hardware runs were executed circuits with up to **143** logical qubits on the **156-qubit** `ibm_quebec` backend.
 Recorded **QPU usage** reached **~28 minutes**.
 However, with transpilation, data transfer, results retrieval, with no other pendig jobs and queues, total execution time reached **~2.2 hours real-time**.

 *placeholder: graphs for qubit per lenght, variables per lenght, compute time per lenght*